 Example radiation patterns

-Example radiation patterns are shown in Figure 6 and Figure 8, for the ground station and aircraft station antennas respectively, when operating in the 2.4 GHz band.
-These are based on the current first-generation product using 4-antenna arrays at the ground station and on the aircraft.
-Figures 10 and 11 show the elevation and azimuth patterns respectively for this 8-antenna array.
-This 2nd generation product can operate in the 2,4 GHz and/or the 5,8 GHz bands, but the plots shown in Figure 6 and Figure 7 are based on measurements performed at 5,8 GHz.
-Figure 8 and Figure 9 show examples of the elevation and azimuth patterns for a 16-element aircraft antenna.
+Example elevation and azimuth radiation patterns are shown in Figure 6 and Figure 7respectively, for the ground station antennas, when operating in the 2 GHz band.
+These are based on the latest generation products using 8-element antenna arrays at the ground station.
+Figure 8 and Figure 9 show the elevation and azimuth patterns respectively for the multi element antenna arrays on the aircraft.